Highly Fluorinated Graphene: Summary

 \section{Summary}

 We have studied graphene systems for a wide range of fluorinations within density functional theory.
 Several atomic arrangements are possible for most stoichiometries.
-A wide range of structural, electronic, elastic, and magnetic properties have been calculated for them.
-Systems vary from metallic to semiconductoring with widely varying band gaps.
-Electronic properties and lattice constants vary with coverage, and a rich range of antiferromegnetic and ferromagnetic phases are found.
+Wide ranges of structural, electronic, elastic, and magnetic properties have been calculated for them.
+Systems vary from metallic to semiconducting with widely varying band gaps.
+Electronic properties and lattice constants vary with coverage, and a rich range of antiferromagnetic and ferromagnetic polarizations is found.
 It is reasonable to expect that a variety of these phases may occur in real materials systems.